 So how do those global tastes play out within Abbott products?
 Well, for example, Ensure Gold Wheat is a favorite in Vietnam and mushroom and chicken soup are popular flavors for Ensure in the United Kingdom.
 Also, wheat and green tea are loved in China and a special saffron almond flavor is popular in India.

 “Our R&D center in India suggested kesar bedam (saffron almond) as a PediaSure flavor, noting it was common in beverages and other foods,” says Tortorice.
-“When we looked at what foods people there already eat with milk, we saw that soaking almonds in hot milk with saffron is popular.”
+“When we looked at what foods people there already eat with milk, we saw that steeping almonds and saffron in hot milk is part of safron bedam preparation and a popular tradition locally.”

 Once Abbott identifies favorite flavors and flavor combinations, its scientists are able to dig into them to determine the best way to apply them to nutritional products.